heroku/heroku-buildpack-php/README.md

 ========================

 This is a build pack bundling PHP and Nginx for Heroku apps.
-Includes additional extensions: apc, memcache, memcached, phpredis, mcrypt, and newrelic.
+Includes additional extensions: apc, memcache, memcached, mysql, pgsql, phpredis, mcrypt, newrelic, and sqlite.
 Dependency management is handled by Composer.

 Configuration